 Is OneDrive HIPAA Compliant?

-OneDrive is HIPAA compliant and can be used to store, sync, and share files containing Protected Health Information provided organizations subscribe to a Microsoft 365 or Office 365 plan that supports HIPAA compliance and the file storage system is configured to comply with the Security Rule’s safeguards.
+OneDrive is HIPAA compliant and can be used to store, sync, and share files containing Protected Health Information provided organizations subscribe to a Microsoft 365 or Office 365 plan that supports HIPAA compliance and the file storage system is configured to comply with HIPAA Security Rule safeguards.
 It will also be necessary to enter into a Business Associate Agreement with Microsoft to make the use of OneDrive HIPAA compliant.

-All Microsoft 365 and Office 365 business plans include OneDrive because it is a convenient cloud-based storage service that enables files to be accessed from any Internet-connected location and shared quickly and easily between individuals, teams, and collaborators.
+As well as being available as a standalone service, all Microsoft 365 and Office 365 business plans include OneDrive because it is a convenient cloud-based storage service that enables files to be accessed from any Internet-connected location and shared quickly and easily between individuals, teams, and collaborators.

-For HIPAA covered entities and business associates, the question is OneDrive HIPAA compliant does not apply when the service is used to store files that do not contain Protected Health Information (PHI) – although other laws may apply to how sensitive data is stored and shared.
+For HIPAA covered entities and business associates, the question is OneDrive HIPAA compliant does not apply when the service is used to store files that do not contain Protected Health Information (PHI) โ although other laws may apply to how sensitive data is stored and shared.

 However, if the storage service is used just to store one file containing PHI, it is necessary to make OneDrive HIPAA compliant.
 This is not simply a case of adjusting a few settings.
-There are several stages to making OneDrive HIPAA compliant – including which business plan the organization subscribes to.
+There are several stages to making OneDrive HIPAA compliant โ including which business plan the organization subscribes to.

 Making OneDrive HIPAA Compliant

-In order to make OneDrive HIPAA complaint, the service must be configured to comply with the standards of the Security Rule – i.e., information access management, integrity controls, contingency planning, audits logs, transmission security, etc.
+In order to make OneDrive HIPAA complaint, the service must be configured to comply with the standards of the HIPAA Security Rule – i.e., information access management, integrity controls, contingency planning, audits logs, transmission security, etc.

 Not all Microsoft 365 and Office 365 business plans include all the controls required to make OneDrive HIPAA compliant, and it may be necessary to purchase an add-on security plan or upgrade an existing plan to one with the required capabilities and controls.